-Testimonials & Case Studies
+Testimonials And Case Studies

-Case studies and reviews from clients are a great way to attract prospective clients and showcase your services.
-By adding a page with reviews from clients and case studies, you are also helping to provide potential clients with social proof.
+Testimonials from previous clients and case studies are a great way to attract prospective clients and showcase what type of services you offer.
+Adding a page with case studies and client reviews also helps to provide prospective clients with social proof.

-A clean contact page is vitally important.
+A contact page is absolutely vital.

-- Google Map and directions
+- Map and directions

-- Website address
+- Web address

 - Contact form